embrace-io/embrace-docs/content/react-native/integration/session-reporting.md

 ## Add the Start Call

-After importing Embrace, you'll update the same files that you edited in the previous step make a call to the Embrace SDK to start capturing data.
+After importing Embrace, update the same files that you edited in the previous step to make a call to the Embrace SDK to start capturing data.

 {{< tabs "reactNativeStartEmbrace" >}}